FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/template-engine.md

 ## Template Engine

 ---
-All `{{data-bindings}}` used in FACT-Finder Web Components refer to the underlying JSON response returned by FACT-Finder.
+All `{{data-bindings}}` used in FactFinder Web Components refer to the underlying JSON response returned by FactFinder.

 You can take a look at all available bindings by opening your browsers **Dev Tools** (__Press F12 Key__) and navigating to the **Network** tab.
 Filtering by **XHR** makes things easier.